gptscript-ai/dalle-image-generation/README.md

 ## Features

 - Accepts an OpenAI API key through the command line or environment variable.
-- Accepts a text prompt for text generation and displays the resulting text.
+- Accepts a text prompt for image generation and displays the resulting images.
 - Supports image generation using a specified model, image size, quality, and the number of images to generate.

 ## Prerequisites